CDH-SC/clo3/README.md

 >___Fixed a bug in Authentication Fields.___

-Please make your a serious attempt to be both thorough and brief.
+Please make a serious attempt to be both thorough and brief.
 Describe <em> what </em> changes were made, describe <em> which </em> bug was fixed, etc.

 A good rule of thumb is that messages should have a specific object.
 Also, for new members especially, it could help to format your messages in a way that completes this sentence: